 Hep C infections have been decreasing over the past couple decades, thanks to improved public health efforts and programs like needle exchanges.
 However, because it doesn’t usually show symptoms until a person already has liver failure, there are still a bunch of people who have it and don’t know.
-You can take this online assessment to help you decide whether or not you want to get tested.

 WHAT’S A HEP C TEST LIKE?

 Testing for Hep C has three parts.
 In the first part, your health care provider will screen for Hep C antibodies, in order to see if you’ve been exposed to the virus.
 If that comes back positive, they’ll then test your viral load, which shows whether or not you actually have the virus — or if you’ve just been exposed.
 And then if that test is positive, they’ll do a genotype test to figure out what strain of Hep C you have, so you can get started on treatment.

 For more information about Hep C testing — and what antibodies are — check out this explanation from HepMag.com.

 HOW IS HEP C TREATED?